jhcook/agentic-rag/README.md

 Application settings like model selection, temperature, and search parameters can be modified at runtime without restarting the server.
 These settings are stored in `config/settings.json` and are **automatically reloaded** when saved via the **Settings Dashboard** in the web UI.

+- **Local backend toggle**: Save `"allowLocalBackend": false` in `config/settings.json` (or export `ALLOW_LOCAL_BACKEND=0`) to hide the Ollama/local option in the UI without disabling OpenAI/Google modes.
+Re-enable it later via the same flag or the UI toggle added to the Settings dashboard.

 Available runtime settings:
 - **Model Selection**: Switch between available Ollama models (auto-reloaded on save)
 - **Temperature**: Adjust generation creativity